husky-misc/code-challenge/README.md

  Our data modeling will follow something close to:
  - A Customer may have one or more credit cards through an Account.
- - A Credit Card has a spent limit, the customer full_name, a number, an expiration date, CVV code and has many transactions.
+ - A Credit Card has a spent limit, the customer full_name, a number, an expiration date, CVV code and has many Transactions.

 ## Tasks
-Scaffold a simple Rails 6 API and models a Credit Card transaction.
+Scaffold a simple Rails 6 API and models a Credit Card Transaction.

 JSON data structure below:
 ```json